HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/controlling_access/working_with_resource_permission/h_rperm_delete_role_external.md

----
-id: h_rperm_delete_role_external
-title: Deleting roles for externalized resources
+# Deleting roles for externalized resources
----